|

 return to normal.

-must be specified, as must the amount of space spi between
+must be specified, as must the amount of space between each

-each column pair.
-MULB uses a diversion and operates in a
+MULB uses a diversion and operates in a separate

 MULN Begin next column in alternative column mode.